|Ordered||30 May 1938|

 7 May 1941

-After sinking 2 ships from convoy OB-318 its escorts pounded on the boat with depth charges for 4 hours dropping 98 depth charges.
-The boat was damaged but was repaired at sea and continued its patrol but this attack prevented another attack on this convoy.
+After sinking two ships from convoy OB 318, escorts pounded the boat with depth charges for four hours, dropping 98 depth charges.
+The damage was repaired and U-94 continued on patrol, but was prevented from making further attacks on this convoy.
 (Sources: Blair, vol 1, page 278)

 1 recorded attack on this boat.